acme-networks/acme-public-docs/faq/faq_en.md

 No. Sharing accounts with others or providing account credentials to third parties is strictly prohibited:
 - **Account sharing prohibition**: Each account is for the account holder's personal use only and must not be shared with others;
 - **Monitoring mechanism**: We monitor account usage patterns through technical means and detect abnormal situations such as multi-location logins and device connection limit violations;
-- **Violation penalties**: Once account sharing is detected, service will be immediately terminated without any refund;
+- **Violation penalties**: Once account sharing is detected, services shall be immediately terminated without any refund;
 - **Reasonable use**: You may use the same account on multiple devices you own within the device connection limits allowed by your membership level.

 ### 3.4 How Can I Check My Membership Usage and Remaining Time?